-Nigerian Ports most Expensive in West Africa, Says Minister - THISDAYLIVE
+Nigerian Ports Most Expensive in West Africa, Says Minister - THISDAYLIVE

-The Minister of State for Transportation, Senator Gbemisola Saraki, has described Nigerian ports as the most expensive in the West African sub-region occasioned by duplicity of functions by operators in the ports.
+The Minister of State for Transportation, Senator Gbemisola Saraki has described Nigerian ports as the most expensive in the West African sub-region.
+This, according to her, was occasioned by duplicity of functions by operators in the ports.

-The minister of state, who was speaking when members of the Association of Nigerian Licensed Customs Agents (ANLCA) paid her a courtesy call in Abuja, Tuesday, said that the high cost of operation has made it difficult for Nigeria to compete with other neighbouring countries.
+The minister of state, said this when she received members Association of Nigerian Licensed Customs Agents (ANLCA) in Abuja in a courtesy call, said that the high cost of operation has made it difficult for Nigeria to compete with other neighboring countries.

 According to her, Nigeria is supposed to be the biggest and cheapest player but unfortunately, “we are not.
 But I assure you that changes will be witnessed as we will soon be efficient and effective”.

-The minister, in a statement made available to journalists in Abuja Tuesday by the ministry’s Director of Press, Mr. Eric Ejiekwe, stated that the issue of Nigeria becoming a dumping ground for empty containers also contributes to the gridlock in Apapa, adding that the problem is not a hidden one.
+The minister, in a statement made available to journalists in Abuja, by the ministry’s Director of Press, Mr. Eric Ejiekwe, stated that the issue of Nigeria becoming a dumping ground for empty containers also contributes to the gridlock in Apapa, adding that the problem was not a hidden one.

 According to Saraki, “Everyone knows that and I assure you that we will soon unveil plans which will surely bring about positive changes.”